Dimension theory of Non-Autonomous iterated function systems

 The set $\Sigma^*(s,\epsilon)$ is a \textit{cut-set} or \textit{stopping} in the sense that for every $\mathbf{u}\in \Sigma^\infty$, there is a unique integer $k$ such that $ \mathbf{u}|k\in \Sigma^*(s, \epsilon)$.
 For each $\mathbf{u}\in \Sigma^*(s,\epsilon)$, by \eqref{subphi} and \eqref{alpha}, we have that

 We define

-The critical value $s^*$ plays a key role in the box dimensions of self-affine Moran sets.
+The critical value $s^*$ plays a key role in the box dimensions of non-autonomous affine sets.
 The following theorem shows that $s^*$ is an upper bound for the upper box dimension of $E$.